eclipse-basyx/basyx-pdf-to-aas/README.md

 ## Evaluation

-An evaluation of the extraction process utilizing existing manufacturer catalogs, e.g. from WAGO can be found in the [pdf-to-aas-evaluation](https://github.com/eclipse-basyx/basyx-pdf-to-aas-evaluation) repository.
+The evaluation module allows to evaluate the extraction against existing pairs of an AAS and datasheet.
+To use it, additional dependencies need to be installed listed in eval-requirements: `pip install -r eval-requirements.txt` An [example script](examples/evaluation.py) can be found in the examples folder.